meltano/meltano/docs/src/docs/concepts.md

 ## Taps

+A `Tap` is an application that pulls data out of a data source by using the best integration for extracting bulk data.

-A `Tap` is an application that takes data from sources like databases or web service APIs and converts them in a format that can be used for data integration or an ETL (Extract Transform Load) pipeline.
+For example, it takes data from sources like databases or web service APIs and converts them in a format that can be used for data integration or an ETL (Extract Transform Load) pipeline.

 Meltano's `taps` are based on the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).